Amr-tmorot/Tutorial-app/README.md

 - The database used is PostgreSQL with the default port of 5432

 ## How this Repo is Organized
+This project repo consists of the following:
+-

 ## Deployment Steps